vbousquet/flexdmd/docs/README.md

 [Download the latest release](https://github.com/vbousquet/flexdmd/releases).
 It comes with the following files ;
 - FlexDMDUI.exe, an application to install and test it,
 - FlexDMD.dll, the FlexDMD library itself,
-- FlexUDMD.dll, the UltraDMD replacement.
+- FlexUDMD.dll, the UltraDMD replacement,
+- FlexDMD.log.config, a file that instruct FlexDMD to produce a log file.

 Beside these files, you will need ```DMDDevice.dll``` for 32 bits rendering, and ```DMDDevice64.dll``` for 64 bits rendering.
 There can be different flavors of these.
 The ones used for developping FlexDMD are [Freezy's DMD Extensions](https://github.com/freezy/dmd-extensions), where you can find the needed files in the "Release" section.
 Just place them alongside the FlexDMD files.